Tonfisch/Editor-for-Sony-DPS-V77/README.md

 ## Known bugs
 - parameter for Algorithm Freez and OSC (Ringmodulator) are not working correct.
-- APC-lists show FXA and FXB-parameters in MORPHING-Mode.
+- APC- and RTC-lists show FXA and FXB-parameters in MORPHING-Mode.
 Needs filtering for only FXA.

 ## Credits
 - Made with CTRLR 5.3.201 (uses JUCE)